 With bustling night markets and locally owned restaurants around every corner, this is a must-visit for those wanting to sample the best of Malaysian cuisine.
 So, when planning your trip to Penang, you’re going to want to include plenty of local restaurants and markets.

-Penang is also a great pick for those interested in the country’s history - with some of the best-preserved colonial-era architecture in Malaysia!
+Penang’s attractions are also a great pick for those interested in the country’s history – with some of the best-preserved colonial-era architecture in Malaysia!
 There is a UNESCO World Heritage Site in the main town, giving you the chance to live and breathe the region’s past.

 Alongside Kuala Lumpur, Penang is one of the most-visited parts of the country – so there is plenty of tourism infrastructure to ensure a smooth visit!
 The mainland segment is connected to most major towns and cities in Peninsular Malaysia, with a bridge and ferry connecting to the island.

 George Town is the beating heart of Penang and where you will find the best night markets – but if you want quick access to other parts of Malaysia, Butterworth is also a great area to stay in Penang.
 There aren’t many attractions in the rural parts of the island, though the scenery is awesome.